 If you’re a Mom with a Facebook account, you’ve probably seen the terrifying videos of someone carelessly throwing a baby in footed pajamas into a pool.
+This video has taught you what to expect at baby swim lessons, and you don’t like what you see.
 You’ve probably yelled at your computer screen when the baby seemed to struggle to roll onto his back.
 You may have even tried to jump into the computer to rescue the baby that’s working way too hard to get back to the side of the pool.

 The Instructors Know What They’re Doing

 I remember the first time I brought my parents to my baby’s survival swim lesson.
-I had been taking her in secret for about six months because I knew my parents would freak out.
+I had been taking her in secret for about six months because I knew my parents had no idea what to expect at baby swim lessons.
 My Mom was horrified that I would hand my precious baby over to some stranger in a pool.
 I tried to explain that he was a) only a stranger to my parents, not to me or my daughter, and that b) he wasn’t like some unqualified stranger off the street.
 It wasn’t his first day on the job.
-They don’t just go and hand a newborn baby to a person that’s never taught a swim lesson before.
+They don’t just go and hand a newborn baby to a person that’s never taught an infant swim lesson before.

 Beyond that, our swim teachers have become like family.
 They have spent countless hours holding my babies, comforting them, and bonding with them.
 They have taught them how to swim and how to trust.

 It may seem hard to believe, but infants are actually more predisposed to be successful at swim lessons than an older child or even toddler, making the early years the best age to start swim lessons.
 I mean, think about it.
 Your kid just spend nine months under water, so it’s pretty much their natural habitat!
 After birth, this reflex is known as the mammalian diving reflex and it’s actually about so much more than just knowing to hold their breath.